Annual DOT Inspection (Ultimate Guide)

 • School buses

 DOT inspections are designed to ensure that these types of vehicles are safe to operate on public roads.
-The inspection process involves a thorough examination of the vehicle, and may include things like checking the brakes, tires, and other critical components.
+The inspection process involves a thorough examination of the vehicle, and may include things like checking the brakes, tires, your DOT fire extinguisher and many other critical components.

 How Long Does an FMCSA Annual Inspection Take?